-On 25 April 2002, Major Paul Rosenzweig (right) and Warrant Officer Class 2 Tony Steer conducted a special Anzac Day Dawn Service on the wharf at Port Hera while serving with the United Nations Transitional Administration in East Timor (UNTAET) on Operation 'Tanager'.
-See Special Feature p.23.
+On the front cover is a photo of a digger's hat balanced on a rifle, in front of the sea at sunset.
+An inset photo shows Major Paul Rosenzweig and Warrant Officer Class 2 Tony Steer, who conducted a special Anzac Day Dawn Service on the wharf at Port Hera on 25 April 2002.
+They were serving with the United Nations Transitional Administration in East Timor (UNTAET) on Operation 'Tanager'.
+There is a Special Feature on this in the magazine this month.